PombertLab/SYNY/README.md

 		- BLASTP databases
 	- Round-robin BLASTP results (.diamond.6)
 - DOTPLOTS:
-	- Dotplots (in png format) generated from the minimap2 PAF alignments
+	- Dotplots (in PNG format) generated from the minimap2 PAF alignments
 - GENOME:
-	- FASTA files from the investigated genomes
+	- FASTA files containing the sequences of the investigated genomes
 - LISTS:
 	- Lists of protein coding genes with location details (.list)
 - PROT_SEQ:
-	- Protein sequences for each species (.faa)
+	- Protein sequences for each species (.faa) in FASTA format
 - SHARED:
 	- Lists of all proteins and their top homologs (if any) in other species (.shared.tsv)
 	- Lists of proteins that are unique to each species (.uniques.tsv)